-Abuse is a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+• Abuse is a form of maltreatment of a child.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment of others.
+This can be particularly relevant, for example, in the relation to impact on children of all forms of domestic abuse, including when they see, hear, or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 They may be abused by an adult or adults or another child or children.

-"Keeping children safe in Education" (September 2022) sets out definitions and examples of the four broad categories of abuse:
+"Keeping children safe in Education" (September 2024) sets out definitions and examples of the four broad categories of abuse: